svc333/overview/whats-new/index.md

 ### New Liberty for Java buildpack v3.11
 New as of: 17 July 2017

 The Liberty buildpack v3.11 provides new monthly Liberty runtime version and contains other improvements.
 The monthly Liberty runtime version was updated to the  [2017.7.0.0](https://developer.ibm.com/wasdev/blog/2017/07/07/beta-websphere-liberty-tools-july-2017/) release.
 The IBM JDK has been updated to the 8.0.4.7 and 7.1.4.5 versions.
 The buildpack also provides updated versions of the App Management utility and Auto-Scaling agent.
 The default Cloudant Library is now the official [java-cloudant](https://github.com/cloudant/java-cloudant), the [Ektorp library](https://github.com/helun/Ektorp) is still available as an option, for details on this change see the [blog post](https://www.ibm.com/blogs/bluemix/2017/05/default-library-change-cloudant-auto-wiring-liberty-buildpack/).
 The default heap size ratio is now 50% when your application has less than 512mb of memory, if it has more than 512mb it will still be 75%.
-A new staging task log is now generated, which allows for easier debugging of staging errors.See the [latest updates](https://console.ng.bluemix.net/docs/runtimes/liberty/updates.html) documentation for additional information.
+A new staging task log is now generated, which allows for easier debugging of staging errors.
+For additional information, see the [latest updates](https://console.ng.bluemix.net/docs/runtimes/liberty/updates.html) documentation.

 ### New Liberty for Java buildpack v3.10
 New as of: 12 June 2017